 Vitis Accelerator Flow¶

-This flow is for developers using AMD provided SOM Starter Kit Vitis Platforms as a basis for generating their own PL accelerators.
-Developers use a Vivado Extensible Platform (.xsa) file provided by AMD and import it into a Vitis Platform project.
-Developers then create their own overlay accelerator(s) within the bounds of the provided Vitis Platform, and generate a new bitstream (.bit file converted to .bit.bin) and metadata container file (.xclbin).
-Developers can use the existing device tree blob (.dtb) associated with the AMD provided Vitis platform.
+This flow is for using the AMD provided SOM Starter Kit Vitis Platforms as a basis for generating your own PL accelerators.
+Use a Vivado Extensible Platform (.xsa) file provided by AMD and import it into a Vitis Platform project.
+You then create your own overlay accelerator(s) within the bounds of the provided Vitis Platform and generate a new bitstream (.bit file converted to .bit.bin) and metadata container file (.xclbin).
+Use the existing device tree blob (.dtb) associated with the AMD provided Vitis platform.
 The resulting application accelerator files are then moved to the target SOM platform to be run.

-To access the .xsa files for different platforms released from AMD, refer to KV260 Creating a Vitis Platform tutorial to generate .xsa files from released reference design.
+To access the .xsa files for different platforms released from AMD, refer to the KV260 Creating a Vitis Platform tutorial to generate the .xsa files from the released reference design.

-Constraints: developers must use the same carrier card and physical interface definition as AMD provided SOM starter kits and associated Vitis platforms.
+Constraints: You must use the same carrier card and physical interface definition as AMD provided SOM starter kits and associated Vitis platforms.

 Input: AMD provided Vitis platform (.xsa), AMD provided Vitis platform device tree (.dtbo)